-Dwellings at important junctions and/or nodal points should, where appropriate, consider incorporation of contrasting facing materials or elevated features to create visual interest and enhanced character to development.
+Dwellings at important junctions and/or nodal points should incorporate contrasting facing materials or elevated features to create visual interest and enhanced character to development.

 1. Junction perpendicular to open space: buildings hold the corner and form gateway to street.
 Built form should frame outward views into open space.